GeloSantiago/WD-seatwork-4/README.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-It's a website that displays project's folder presents a selection of photos that investigate meteorological phenomena in original and eye-catching ways.
-Go through the subfolders to see the variety of weather that was photographed for these pictures. the inventiveness of opium designers or artists, presenting their creations in a format that is visually striking.
-Its solely HTML and CSS design attempts to create an immersive experience that emphasizes the distinctive UI/UX features and styles of the webpage.
-The website functions as a gallery as well as an interactive platform where users can investigate and attempt to design and create the depths of opium artistry using different layouts and designs.
-This project's folder features a selection of photos that visually-appealing ways.
-Navigate through the subfolders to discover the diverse range of weather captured in these images. and creativity of opium artists or designers, showcasing their work in a visually compelling format.
-Designed purely with HTML and CSS, it aims to provide an immersive experience that highlights the unique styles and functions of the UI/UX of the webpage.
-The website serves not only as a gallery but also as an interactive platform where visitors can explore and must try to create and design the depths of opium artistry through various designs and layouts..
+### Overview
+The website displays a project's folder with photos investigating meteorological phenomena in unique ways.
+Users can navigate subfolders to explore various weather images and the inventive works of opium designers.
+Built solely with HTML and CSS, it offers an immersive experience that highlights distinctive UI/UX features.
+The site functions as both a gallery and an interactive platform, allowing users to explore and create designs inspired by opium artistry..
 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->